ctrlplusb/easy-peasy/website/docs/docs/tutorial/consuming-state.md

 `Array.map` returns a new array instance - therefore `nextMappedState` will never be equal to `prevMappedState`.

 This performance pitfall is described within the [useStoreState](/docs/api/use-store-state) documentation along with recommendations on how you can avoid it.
 Later on in this tutorial we will cover some of these techniques so you need not go read the [useStoreState](/docs/api/use-store-state) documentation right now.

+> Whilst it is best to avoid the above, in many cases the performance hit will be negligible at best.
+Don't overstress about pre-optimisation - if you start to see performance issues you can later optimise your `mapState` functions.
+Again, we shall later introduce an API to help with the optimisation of these cases.

 ## Review